KLMPLS/252588/README.md

 # 252588
-new text for task 6 New commit for yes yez additional changes
+Some difrent text for task 6 New commit for yes yez additional changes